-Currently MFES provides some reporting on the smoke alarm status and fire alarm system presence and activation with the fire call data.
+Currently MFES provides some reporting on smoke alarm status and fire alarm system presence and activation with the fire call data.
 In regards to smoke alarms in a typical residential dwelling, Table 7 shows the number of times a smoke alarm was present and operating on the floor or in the suite of fire origin over the past 5 years.
-In 2017, 36 per cent of the calls did not have a smoke alarm on the fire floor and a further 13 per cent of occurrences the smoke alarm was present but did not operate. saw a smoke alarm that was present but did not operate.
+In 2017, 46 per cent of the calls did not have a working smoke alarm on the fire floor.
 This means that in nearly half of the analyzed calls, there was not an operational smoke alarm present.